Vi19Z/VI19Z/cookbooks/README.md

 | User Onboarding Workflow | Manages the user onboarding process and sets up accounts | User registration, Account setup, Welcome communications |
 | Content Curation and Distribution | Curates content based on interests and tracks engagement | Content curation, Distribution scheduling, Engagement tracking |

-We encourage contributors to choose from these ideas or propose their own to showcase Julep's capabilities in solving real-world problems.
+We encourage contributors to choose from these ideas or propose their own to showcase VI19Z's capabilities in solving real-world problems.

-## Julep Features Demonstrated
+## VI19Z Features Demonstrated

-These notebooks showcase various features of Julep.
+These notebooks showcase various features of VI19Z.
 Here's an overview of the key features you can explore:

 1. **Agent Management**
    - Creating and updating agents